DevExpress/XAF-Blazor-Kubernetes-example/README.md

 * Forward requests to the application server
 * Redirect requests from port 80 to 443

-The updated `docker-compose.nginx.yml` has an additional definition for the Nginx container:
+The updated `docker-compose.nginx.yml` file has an additional definition for the Nginx container:

 ```
 version: "3.9"